rill

 • Centralize error handling.

-Errors are automatically propagated through the pipeline and can be handled in a single place at the end.
-For more complex scenarios, Rill also provides tools to intercept and handle errors at any point in the pipeline.
+Errors are automatically propagated through a pipeline and can be handled in a single place at the end.
+For more complex scenarios, Rill also provides tools to intercept and handle errors at any point in a pipeline.

 • Simplify stream processing.

 Thanks to Go channels, built-in functions can handle potentially infinite streams, processing items as they arrive.
-This makes Rill a convenient tool for real-time data processing, handling large datasets that don't fit in memory, or building responsive data pipelines.
+This makes Rill a convenient tool for real-time processing or handling large datasets that don't fit in memory.

 • Provide solutions for advanced tasks.

 Beyond basic operations, the library includes ready-to-use functions for batching, ordered fan-in, map-reduce, stream splitting, merging, and more.
-Pipelines, while usually linear, can have any topology forming a directed acyclic graph (DAG).
+Pipelines, while usually linear, can have any cycle-free topology (DAG).

 • Support custom extensions.